sammi-turner/Dotfiles/README.md

 # Dotfiles

-Simple set-ups for bash, neovim and ranger.
+Simple set-ups for bash, neovim, ranger and termite.

-Gruvbox themes for Termite and Gedit.
+For Gedit, I use the gruvbox-dark theme created by Gordon Chiam : https://github.com/gchiam

 Please consult the relevant Arch Wiki page if you are a "first timer" on any of those applications.